ksstrat/milestone-project-1/TESTING.md

   3. Vivaldi
   4. Safari

+* I have always carried out the manual testing with particular attention to the user stories defined in the README.md.
+This ensures that a user has the best possible experience with the website.
 * I utilized the browser's developer tools to simulate various screen sizes and devices, ranging from mobile (320 px in width) to Ultra Wide Screens (4000 px in width)."
 * I also asked several people with different android and iphone mobile phones to test the site as well.